Fastdruid/ReCDTV/README.md

 This will list "regular" parts that are NLA.

 1) T1 - The transformer for the VFD power.
 This is both unavailable and almost certainly impossible to remove from a board without destroying it.
+2) CN1 - The DB23 video port.
+Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.
+3) CN4 - The DB23 floppy port.
+Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.

 ### Connectors
 #### CN26, CN17B, CN18 - 3 way